Jose Raul Lopez, D.M.A.

 Associate Professor & Coordinator of Keyboard Studies

-José R. López is Associate Professor and Coordinator of the Keyboard Studies Program at Florida International University in Miami.
-Dr. López is the President of the South Florida Chapter of the American Liszt Society, inaugurated in 2010 at FIU and was recently appointed Honorary Secretary of The Alkan Society, based in London.
-He has performed throughout the United States, Italy and Central and South America with orchestras, in solo recitals, and with chamber groups in summer festivals such as the Music Festival of the Hamptons in New York and the Killington Music Festival in Vermont.
-Active throughout South Florida, he has been a featured performer in the Florida International University’s Music Festival; ISCM New Music Miami Festival, the Palm Beach Chamber Music Festival, Coral Gables’ Mainly Mozart Series, University of Miami’s Miami Festival, and as founder and co-director of the Deering Estate at Cutler’s “Chamber Concert Series,” entering its 12th year.
+Dr. José R. López is Associate Professor and Coordinator of the Keyboard Studies Program at Florida International University in Miami.
+Dr. López is the President of the South Florida Chapter of the American Liszt Society, inaugurated in 2010 at FIU and since 2017 the Honorary Secretary of The Alkan Society, based in London.
+He has performed throughout the United States, Italy, and Central and South America with orchestras, in solo recitals, and with chamber groups in summer festivals such as the Music Festival of the Hamptons in New York and the Killington Music Festival in Vermont.
+Active throughout South Florida, he has been a featured performer in the Florida International University’s Music Festival; ISCM New Music Miami Festival, the Palm Beach Chamber Music Festival, Coral Gables’ Mainly Mozart Series, University of Miami’s Miami Festival, and as founder and co-director of the Deering Estate at Cutler’s “Chamber Concert Series” during its 12 years of existence.

-Lopez’s recently released solo CD’s on the Toccata Classics label are currently receiving positive and exciting reviews from major publications throughout the world.
+Lopez’s solo CD’s on the Toccata Classics label have received positive and exciting reviews from major publications throughout the world.
 Vol. I of Alkan’s complete piano transcriptions of selected Mozart works elicited praise from critic Paul Driver of the Sunday Times (London), who wrote:

 “Alkan’s complete piano transcriptions of Mozart’s music make a sequence both diverting and profound.
 Lopez, who in the booklet explains Alkan’s treatment of the D minor Piano Concerto, K466, in extraordinary detail, plays captivatingly.
 One doesn’t miss the orchestra at all.”